 Does your child have troubles sleeping alone throughout the night?
 If that’s the case, make sure to check out these 10 tips and tricks for helping kids staying in their own bed!

 Ah yes...... that feeling when you’re about to put your children to bed and then a cold sweat starts running down your back because you know what’s about to come next.....
 “I want another bedtime story”, “I’m hungry”, “I heard some noises over there”, “Can I sleep in your bed tonight?”, etc...
 If this sounds all too familiar to you, you’re possibly struggling with kids staying in their own bed at night.
 Of COURSE you want to comfort your child and just let them sleep in your bed to get at least a bit of rest, especially if it's already midnight or beyond.
 But is this beneficial for your child in the long run?
 It might encourage certain unwanted behavior, that could become a bad habit in future.
 Below you can find our top 10 tips and tricks for helping kids stay in their own bed every night.

 Self regulating at bedtime can be tricky (even for us adults!)
 The keyword here is “Routine”.
 Ensuring that you have a recurring bedtime routine is essential in assisting your child to get into the right state of mind and let them subconsciously know that it is time to wind down and sleep.
 Studies have shown that this routine should take about 20-45 minutes to help set the right mood.
 Limit pre-bed activities to about three or four actions and make sure these are relaxing.
 Don’t do anything that might stir up their emotions or physically and get them all wiggly again!
 As soon as you’ve set up and stuck to a certain pattern that indicates bedtime, you’ll see a change in their behavior.
-Without even knowing consciously your child’s body and mind will prepare to go to sleep while both of you run the bedtime routine.
+Without even knowing it consciously, your child’s body and mind will prepare to go to sleep while both of you run the bedtime routine.
 These subconscious cues and routines will help ready your child to fall asleep in their own bed.